 Isentropic Efficiency – Turbine, Compressor, Nozzle

-In previous chapters we assumed that the gas expansion is isentropic and therefore we used T4,is as the outlet temperature of the gas.
+In previous chapters, we assumed that the gas expansion is isentropic, and therefore we used T4,is as the gas´s outlet temperature.
 These assumptions are only applicable with ideal cycles.

 Most steady-flow devices (turbines, compressors, nozzles) operate under adiabatic conditions, but they are not truly isentropic but are rather idealized as isentropic for calculation purposes.
-We define parameters ηT, ηC, ηN, as a ratio of real work done by device to work by device when operated under isentropic conditions (in case of turbine).
+We define parameters ηT, ηC, ηN, as a ratio of real work done by a device to work by a device when operated under isentropic conditions (in the case of the turbine).
 This ratio is known as the Isentropic Turbine/Compressor/Nozzle Efficiency.

 Example: Isentropic Turbine Efficiency

 Assume an isentropic expansion of helium (3 → 4) in a gas turbine.
-In this turbines the high-pressure stage receives gas (point 3 at the figure; p3 = 6.7 MPa; T3 = 1190 K (917°C)) from a heat exchanger and exhaust it to another heat exchanger, where the outlet pressure is p4 = 2.78 MPa (point 4).
-The temperature (for isentropic process) of the gas at the exit of the turbine is T4s = 839 K (566°C).
+In these turbines, the high-pressure stage receives gas (point 3 at the figure; p3 = 6.7 MPa; T3 = 1190 K (917°C)) from a heat exchanger and exhaust it to another heat exchanger, where the outlet pressure is p4 = 2.78 MPa (point 4).
+The temperature (for the isentropic process) of the gas at the exit of the turbine is T4s = 839 K (566°C).

 WT = h3 – h4s → WTs = cp (T3 – T4s)

 From Ideal Gas Law we know, that the molar specific heat of a monatomic ideal gas is:

 Cv = 3/2R = 12.5 J/mol K and Cp = Cv + R = 5/2R = 20.8 J/mol K